eerimoq/pumbaa/docs/library-reference/drivers/pin.rst

    .. method:: write(value)

-      Write the value `value` to the pin.
+      Write given value `value` to the pin. `value` is either 0 or 1, where 0 is low and 1 is high.

    .. method:: toggle()